vilasha/ollama-sandbox/README.md

 ## sponge-bob-chat
 Chat with Sponge Bob Square Pants.
 Uses chat interface from Gradio, custom CSS for the theme, a local ollama model to generate responses

+## tools
+Example of using tools (python functions) for LLM - price flights assistant chatbot with 2 defined tools: get_airport function and get_base_price function.
+Uses chat interface from Gradio and local ollama model to generate responses